stfc/SCD-OpenStack-Utils/README.md

 A Python script that when run, creates a filter word cloud from the summary of tickets over a time period.
 [More Here](word_cloud_generator/)

+## chatops_deployment

+An IaC HA deployment for the Cloud ChatOps application.